-Room 13: This room is a smithy.
+AREA 17: This room is a smithy.
 Within it are a large furnace and all the accouterments of a smithy.
 The items here are large, sized for the ogre who works with them.
 The smith makes weapons and sundry items for use in the villages outside or within Mount Utring itself.
 There are mountains of supplies in here: coal for burning the fire, tools for work, half finished swords, arrow heads, spear points, bits, and pieces of armor, etc.

-Room 14: This chamber has bric-a-brac from the smithy thrown in it; hunks of metal, bent rods, ashes, coals and the like.
-Buried in a pile of ash and metal strips that look as if they were swept into the room and left is a ring of sustenance.
+AREA 14: This chamber has bric-a-brac from the smithy thrown in it; hunks of metal, bent rods, ashes, coals and the like.
+Buried in a pile of ash and metal strips that look as if they were swept into the room and left is a ring of warmth.
 The ogre smith made the ring, didn't like it, and tossed it to the floor.
 Goblins later swept it into the room and left it.

-Room 15: Only the Frost Lord and invited guests use this chamber.
+AREA 15: Only the Frost Lord and invited guests use this chamber.
 It is now empty.
-The stairs go down to Level Two, Room One.
+The stairs go down to Level 2.

-DUNGEON AREA 8, LEVEL TWO: TREASURE ROOM
+LEVEL 2: TREASURE ROOM